core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 <!-- TBD details need to be added once the configuration resource structure is defined-->

-On success, the server returns a 2.04 (Updated) response.
+On success, the server returns a 2.04 (Changed) response and the current full resource representation.
+The broker may chose not to overwrite parameters that are not explicitly modified in the request.

 Example:

 ~~~~~~~~~~~
 => 0.03 PUT
-   Uri-Path: pubsub
+   Uri-Path: ps
-   Uri-Path: topics
+   Uri-Path: tc
-   Uri-Path: 1234
+   Uri-Path: h9392
    Content-Format: TBD2 (application/core-pubsub+cbor)

-   TBD (this should be a CBOR map)
    {
-     "foo" : 11,
+      "topic_name" : "living_room_sensor",
-     "bar" : 5
+      "topic_data" : "coap://[2001:db8::2]/ps/tc/h9392",
+      "target_attribute": "temperature",
+      "expiration_date": "2023-04-28T23:59:59Z",
+      "max_subscribers": 2
    }

 <= 2.04 Changed